http://www.flaterco.com/xtide/files.html#experts

 ---------------------------------------------------

-long enough span of time to make it possible to distinguish all of the
+enough span of time to make it possible to distinguish all of the available

-long enough to do this, Harmgen reports errors similar to the
+enough, Harmgen reports errors similar to the following.

 The time series of length 1.998558 average Gregorian years